How to Raise Revenue When Business Is Closed Due to the Coronavirus

 Restaurants are offering online cooking classes, gyms are offering virtual fitness classes, and musicians are holding concerts through social media platforms.
 Coronavirus has certainly required business owners and consumers to get creative and keep an open mind.
 That said, the age of virtual events is upon us.

-Depending on your industry, there are a multitude of online events you can host.
-If you’re unsure or not set up to take payment for your event, start a free fundraiser and ask those that attend your event to make a small donation to keep you in business.
+Depending on your industry, there is a multitude of online events you can host.
+If you’re unsure, or not set up to take payment for your event, start a fundraiser and ask those that attend your event to make a small donation to keep you in business.
 Offer a suggested donation amount of $5 or $10 to start, and you may see that folks donate more than you anticipate.

 6. Step up your social media game

 This may be an obvious one for your business, but if you haven’t quite had the time in the past, now is when you should focus on your business’ social media presence.
 According to the New York Times, Facebook saw a 27% increase in usage between February 29th and March 24th.
-Put simply, people are spending a lot of time on social media given shelter-in-place orders.
+Put simply, people are spending a lot of time on social media given shelter-in-place orders and the limited re-opening of businesses.

 You can use your social media to solidify your brand voice, offer discounts exclusive to your social media followers.
 Or, you can try hosting a regular Instagram Live show where you answer questions about your business and humanize your brand.
 However you choose to use your social media platform, now is certainly the time to get started.